BLOG

 5. Data Without Decisions

-We analyzed why dashboards often increase confusion.
+Organizations analyzed why dashboards often increase confusion.
 Metrics clarify performance only when paired with decision rights.
-An OS ensures that when a KPI turns red, there is a pre-agreed protocol for who acts.
+An OS is designed to help when a KPI turns red, there is a pre-agreed protocol for who acts.
 Without the OS, data just fuels debates in meetings that run overtime.

 6. The Founder Bottleneck